 That’s where our experts can help.
 Herman Berliner, an economist and dean of the Zarb School of Business, law professor and foreign policy expert Julian Ku, and Jean-Paul Rodrigue, professor of global studies and geography and an expert in global trade and shipping, can speak with reporters about how the Trump administration’s policies on trade will affect the U.S.’s economy as well as its global relationships.
 Click on one of their icons above to arrange an interview.

-Dean Berliner is focused on increasing and promoting global business programs, student entrepreneurship and other experiential learning.
+Dr. Berliner is focused on increasing and promoting global business programs, student entrepreneurship, and other experiential learning.

 Julian Ku Professor of Law